rileytestut/swift-evolution/proposals/NNNN-factory-initializers.md

 ## Effect on ABI stability

-This proposal could be implemented without affecting the ABI, however the existence of `indirect init` can provide static typing guarantees about non-indirect `init`, opening up optimization opportunities on the ABI level.
+This proposal could be implemented without affecting the ABI, however the existence of `factory init` can provide static typing guarantees about non-factory `init`, opening up optimization opportunities on the ABI level.

 ## Effect on API resilience